wajahatabbas27/Amazon-2.0-E-commerce/README.md

 ## getting the error after deployment for the clientid

 - Basically we have environment variables we have to upload those environment variables to vercel to avoid the error.
+- You need to add the secret NEXTAUTH_SECRET
+  Can get one by open up terminal and do "openssl rand -base64 32" NEXTAUTH_SECRET="token_generated"

 ## Firebase